nummacway/gb300-sf2000-tool/README.md

 ### BIOS

-***Important:*** Should the boot logo look strange or the screen combo box be empty, you probably have a different BIOS than everyone else's 15 Dec 2023 one.
+***Important:*** Should the boot logo look strange or the screen combo box be empty, you probably have a different BIOS than everyone else's.
 Please contact the author `numma_cway` on Discord.
 Thank you.
-GB300 Tool does check if the size mismatches though, and that should be a relatively safe criterion.
+GB300+SF2000 Tool does check if the size mismatches though, and that should be a relatively safe criterion.

 This tab is full of features of which that have a good description right inside the tool, so they won't need explanation here.
 Well, there is one thing I want to emphasize:

 ***Important:*** It is strongly recommended that you apply the bootloader patch before doing anything else.
 Checking the checkbox is not enough, though!
-You then have to put the card in your GB300 and boot to the menu.
-Now your GB300 is safe for modifications.
+You then have to put the card in your device and boot to the menu.
+Now your console is safe for modifications.

 I would like to thank Discord user `bnister` (osaka) for his research and making the patches you find here.